mrseyfi/stackoverflow-questions/README.md

 This module officially supports Python 3.5+ as well as PyPy3.
 Support for Python 3.3 and 3.4 is provided on best-effort basis, but there are no CI tests for it.

-Supported Django versions are 1.11+, 2.x and 3.x.

 License
 =======

-`MIT License <http://www.tldrlegal.com/license/mit-license>`_, see LICENSE file.
+`MIT License <http://www.tldrlegal.com/license/mit-license>` , see LICENSE file.